For people want to run a business by themselves, one-man business or Sole Proprietorship (個人事業 kojin jigyo), can be a good option.

 Register With The Post Office

 If you are using your home address as your business address, you’d better inform the post office.
 You just need to fill out a half-page form at your local post office.
 Adding your company name to the name and address of your residential mail box would help too.

 Note: if you are living in rented property, it might be necessary to obtain a written consent from the property owner, especially if you have regular visitors.

 You will be required to pay sole proprietor tax "個人事業税 - kojin jigyo-zei", income tax "所得税 - shotoku-zei", and residential tax "住民税 - jumin-zei".

 Make sure to keep records of revenues and expenses as well as bills and receipts issued or received in relation to your business; at the time of filing your taxes they may ask for these references.
 For more details visit National Tax Agency Japan Website.

 Do You Speak Japanese?

-In short, if you don’t speak Japanese, you will always be dependent on someone else, and that is a huge handicap as an entrepreneur.
+Unless your business is a niche business targeting foreigners who speak your language, a working level understanding of Japanese is vital.
+If you have to communicate with Japanese and do not speak the language, you will always be dependent on someone else, and that is a huge handicap as an entrepreneur.

-Another reason is that because the business is not a separate entity, you have unlimited liability - so if your business go bankrupt, is litigated, or something else happens, you are personally liable for it.
+If you want to share ownership of a business, either with other partners or investors, you need to establish a company.
+Another reason is that because the sole proprietorship is not a separate entity, and you have unlimited liability - so if your business go bankrupt, is litigated, or something else happens, you are personally liable for it.